 Window sills are the finishing touches to any interior space.
 Using the right kind of materials can make all the difference in making a space look ‘blah’, uniquely posh, or outright bold and daring.
-If want you want is ‘blah’, then go ahead and purchase a bulk load of vinyl, and maybe even aluminum for edging.
+If you want is ‘blah’, then go ahead and purchase a bulk load of vinyl, and maybe even aluminum for edging.
 These materials will definitely get the job done, but keep in mind when you’re purchasing these standardized window sills, be sure to add a few more to your order because some of your past builds may require a replacement in a couple of years or so, especially when you own an apartment and/or condominium complex.

-Importance of Replacing Window Sills
+Importance of Replacing Condominium Window Sills

 It’s not only rental units that can undergo abuse.
 Condominiums or condos can also suffer at the hands of their tenants.
-While most people may be quick to think flooring and countertops are the first to go, a window sills is another interior finish that can quickly diminish.
+While most people may be quick to think flooring and countertops are the first to go, window sills are another interior finish that can quickly diminish.
 This is not necessarily because of the tenant or owner either.

 Because of where window sills are located, they are more exposed to the elements, which means they might suffer just as much abuse as if they were an exterior building material.
-Although exterior window sill building materials exists, we’ll continue to discuss the interior window sills that might benefit you as a contractor and/or building owner.
+Although exterior window sill building materials exist, we’ll continue to discuss the interior window sills that might benefit you as a contractor and/or building owner.

 How Window Sills Can Easily Be Neglected

 It can be said the window sills are part of the interior that gets tended to as much as the windows themselves!
-Those who ‘don’t do windows’ probably don’t ‘do’ window sills either.
+Those who don’t do windows’ probably don’t ‘do’ window sills either.
 They’re the place that’s usually overlooked and serves as a nice platform to collect dust.
 Depending on what region you live in, your window sills can collect dust over the winter months, or possibly throughout the entire year in warmer climates baking in the sun and into the window sill itself.